Code-Institute-Submissions/AlcoTrip/README.md

 Information/texts and icons in this project were written and designed by the developer.

 Very Special Thanks to:
-* My mentor Simen Daehlin (Code Institute) for his time spend on booked video calls, all supplied materials to learn, help with how to solve issues and support in difficult times.
+* My mentor <span style="color:red">Simen Daehlin</span> (Code Institute) for his time spend on booked video calls, all supplied materials to learn, help with how to solve issues and support in difficult times.
 * My brothers who tested website on their devices, giving advices with website look or how can I improve user experience and usability.

 ## Contact